-A self-contained, formally structured, learning experience with a coherent and explicit set of learning outcomes and assessment criteria.
-The standard module is the basic course unit in the Undergraduate curriculum and is normally worth 20 credits.
-In the Postgraduate curriculum credit values are more variable.
+A self-contained, formally structured, learning experience with a coherent and explicit setof learning outcomes and assessment criteria.
+The standard module is the basic course unit in the Undergraduate and the Postgraduate curriculum for which credit values are variable.
 In the University Professional Development framework some modules may be taken by students as "stand-alone" modules rather than as a component of a programme of study.